mvolkmann/blog/src/prolog.md

 strings in double quotes and atoms in square brackets.
 A non-terminal refers to another DCG rule and typical includes a variable argument to capture matching text.

-A grammar goal is a single Prolog goal or conjunction of them, written inside curly braces, whose purpose is typically to set values of variables that appear in the GRHead argument.
+A grammar goal is a single Prolog goal or conjunction of them, written inside curly braces.
+Typically the purpose of a grammar goal is to set the values of variables that appear in the GRHead argument or a GRBody non-terminal.
+Grammar goals that set variables used in GRBody non-terminals should appear **before** all such non-terminals.

 The following basic example demonstrates using a DCG to describe a string that can contain a name.